Topics » Food Sustainability » Home Composting Made Simple—Compost Guide, with Tips for Beginners

 All Plants and Animals Die and Decompose

-In the natural world, all living beings upon dying are consumed by bacteria, insects, and other animals, yielding rich, black humus, where new plants grow, get consumed by creatures, eventually die, and the cycle of life continues.
+In the natural world, all living beings are, upon dying, consumed by bacteria, insects, and other animals, yielding rich black humus where new plants grow and eventually get consumed by creatures that, in turn, die.
+And so, the cycle of life continues.

-Up to 60% of our landfill is yard waste, grass clippings, and kitchen refuse.
-Surrounded by inert materials such as cement, plastics, and metals, without air or water, organic waste has little chance to decompose, taking up valuable space for years.
+Up to 60 percent of our landfill is yard waste, grass clippings, and kitchen refuse.
+Surrounded by inert materials such as cement, plastics, and metals, without air or water, organic waste like this has little chance to decompose, taking up valuable space for years.

 Composting at home turns our kitchen and garden waste into soil, avoiding the loss of precious organic resources.
 We can bury kitchen and yard waste in deep trenches or pile it up in a covered heap or inside a bin, then harvest rich humus in a few months.

 Odds and ends of fruits and vegetables such as peels and pits, any plant refuse from the kitchen, and yard waste should go in the bin and will all render a rich, sweet-smelling compost.
-Add only the droppings of vegetable-eating animals to a pile hot enough to kill harmful bacteria.
+The droppings of vegetable-eating animals should only be added to a compost pile if it is hot enough to kill harmful bacteria.

-• Keep cheese and oil OUT of the bin — they turn rancid and retard the process.
+• Keep cheese and oil OUT of the bin—these turn rancid and retard the process.

 • And of course, keep any toxic material (liquid or solid) OUT of your bin.